mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 18. Tian, Yonglong, Dilip Krishnan, and Phillip Isola.
 "Contrastive representation distillation." arXiv preprint arXiv:1910.10699 (2019).

       - Missed structural knowledge of the teacher network!!

       - Cross modal distillation!!
           - KD -all dimension are independent (intro 1.2)
             - Capture the correlation/higher-order dependencies in the representation (how??).
             - Maximize MI between teacher and student.

       - Three scenario considered [fig 1]

       - KD and representation learning connection (!!)

       - large temperature increases entropy  [look into the equation! easy-pesy]

       - interesting proof and section 3.1 [great!]

       - Student takes query - matches with positive keys from teacher and contrast with negative keys from the teacher network.

       - Equation 20 is cross entropy (stupid notation)

       - Key contribution: New loss function: 3.4 eq21

       - <embed src="https://mxahan.github.io/PDF_files/contrastive_representation_distillation.pdf" width="100%" height="850px"/>

 19. Saunshi, Nikunj, Orestis Plevrakis, Sanjeev Arora, Mikhail Khodak, and Hrishikesh Khandeparkar.
 "A theoretical analysis of contrastive unsupervised representation learning."
 In International Conference on Machine Learning, pp. 5628-5637.
 2019.

         - present a framework for analyzing CL (is there any previous?)
           - introduce latent class!! shows generalization bound.

         - Unsupervised representation learning

         - TP: notion of latent classes (downstream tasks are subset of latent classes), rademacher complexity of the architecture! (limitation of negative sampling), extension!
         - CL gives representation learning with plentiful labeled data!
 TP asks this question.
         - Theoretical results to include in the works.

           - <embed src="https://mxahan.github.io/PDF_files/theory_cl.pdf" width="100%" height="850px"/>

 20. Anand, Ankesh, Evan Racah, Sherjil Ozair, Yoshua Bengio, Marc-Alexandre Côté, and R. Devon Hjelm.
 "Unsupervised state representation learning in atari." arXiv preprint arXiv:1906.08226 (2019).

 21. Kolesnikov, Alexander, Xiaohua Zhai, and Lucas Beyer.
 "Revisiting self-supervised visual representation learning."
 In Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, pp. 1920-1929.
 2019.

       - Insight about the network used for learning [experimentation]

       - Challenges the choice of different CNNs as network for vision tasks.

       - Experimentation with different architectures [ResNet, RevNet, VGG] and their widths and depths.

       - key findings : hat (1) lessons from architecture design in the fully supervised setting do not necessarily translate to the self-supervised setting; (2) contrary to previously popular architectures like AlexNet, in residual architectures, the final prelogits layer consistently results in the best performance; (3) the widening factor of CNNs has a drastic effect on performance of self-supervised techniques and (4) SGD training of linear logistic regression may require very long time to converge

       - pretext tasks for self-supervised learning should not be considered in isolation, but in conjunction with underlying architectures.

 22. Hendrycks, Dan, Mantas Mazeika, Saurav Kadavath, and Dawn Song.
 "Using self-supervised learning can improve model robustness and uncertainty." arXiv preprint arXiv:1906.12340 (2019).

       - TP: self-supervision can benefit robustness in a variety of ways, including robustness to adversarial examples, label corruption, and common input corruptions (how is this new!!)
         - Interesting problem and experiment setup for each of the problems

       - Besides a collection of techniques allowing models to catch up to full supervision, SSL is used two in conjunction of providing strong regularization that improves robustness and uncertainty estimation

 ## 2020

+1. Zhan, X., Xie, J., Liu, Z., Ong, Y. S., & Loy, C. C. (2020).
+Online deep clustering for unsupervised representation learning.
+In *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition* (pp. 6688-6697).

+   - RG: training schedule alternating between feature clustering and network update leads to unstable representations learning.
+   - propose Online Deep Clustering (ODC) that performs clustering and network update simultaneously rather than alternatingly??
+     -  **insight** : the cluster centroids should evolve steadily in keeping the classifier stably updated
+     - design and maintain two dynamic memory modules (i) samples memory to store samples’ labels and features, (ii) centroids memory for centroids evolution
+     -  break down the abrupt global clustering into steady memory update and batchwise label re-assignment.
+The process is integrated into network update iterations.

-1. Wei, C., Wang, H., Shen, W., & Yuille, A. (2020).
+2. Wei, C., Wang, H., Shen, W., & Yuille, A. (2020).
 Co2: Consistent contrast for unsupervised visual representation learning. *arXiv preprint arXiv:2010.02217*.

    - introduces a consistency regularization term into the current contrastive learning framework.
      - addressing the problem of treating all as equal negatives (class collision problem)